Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization

-To address the aforementioned issues, we propose an end-to-end self-supervised framework named Dynamic Memory-Driven and Neighborhood Information Learning(DMNIL), which achieves UVGL without the need for paired training data.
-Specifically, the DMNIL leverages the ConvNeXt-Tiny architecture \cite{liu2022convnet} for extracting coarse-grained features, adopting a dual-path cluster-based contrastive learning method \cite{dai2022cluster,adca} as the baseline.
-Furthermore, it integrates two key modules: Dynamic Hierarchical Memory Learning (DHML) and Information Consistency Evolution Learning (ICEL).
-The DHML leverages the relationship between short-term and long-term memory to adaptively model intra-class feature dynamics within the same view, thereby enhancing the consistency of dynamic feature representations.
-The ICEL constructs a neighborhood-driven dynamic constraint mechanism based on feature distribution, integrating neighborhood consistency constraints with mutual information optimization.
-This module guides both intra-view and cross-view features to form consistent representations in high-dimensional feature space, effectively capturing the latent structure and mapping relationships of cross-view features.
-Additionally, a pseudo-label enhancement(PLE) mechanism is introduced to improve the reliability of pseudo-labels, enabling efficient self-supervised feature learning and optimization.
-Ultimately, we obtain a robust representation, effectively mitigating the cross-view discrepancy under unsupervised conditions.
-The main contributions can be summarized as follows:
+In this paper, we propose a novel end-to-end self-supervised learning method for DVGL, namely the dynamic memory-driven and neighborhood information learning (DMNIL) method.
+A lightweight and shallow ConvNeXt-Tiny backbone network \cite{liu2022convnet} is employed to extract features, which are subsequently clustered to generate pseudo-labels.
+Combined with a dual-path contrastive learning strategy \cite{dai2022cluster,adca}, the backbone network coupled with a downstream clustering process forms the baseline network of DMNIL for learning intra-view feature representations.
+Building upon this baseline, we design the dynamic hierarchical memory learning (DHML) module and the information consistency evolution learning (ICEL) module as two key components of DMNIL.
+The DHML module captures the relationship between short-term and long-term memory to enhance the discriminability of intra-view feature representations.
+The ICEL module constructs a neighborhood-driven dynamic constraint mechanism by integrating neighborhood consistency constraints with mutual information optimization to facilitate cross-view feature alignment and discriminative representation learning.
+DHML enhances intra-view discrimination and ICEL improves cross-view consistency.
+Through joint optimization of intra-view and cross-view features, they collectively strengthen the feature discriminability and consistency.
+Additionally, a pseudo-label enhancement (PLE) strategy is employed to improve the reliability of pseudo-labels and guide more stable self-supervised feature learning.
+DMNIL surpasses the state-of-the-art self-supervised approaches and achieves performance comparable to supervised methods, as illustrated in Fig. \ref{fig1}(F).
+The main contributions can be summarized as follows.

-\begin{itemize} \item We propose an self-supervised end-to-end framework for UVGL that unifies feature representations through dynamic hierarchical clustering association and consistency information constraints.
-Without paired training data, this framework learns the latent consistency and shared feature mappings. \item We propose a novel dynamic memory hierarchical learning module tailored for UVGL, which adaptively explores intra-class viewpoint dynamics and contextual information, reinforcing consistent intra-class representations. \item we propose an information consistency evolution learning module that leverages neighborhood dynamic constraints and mutual information optimization to enhance shared information among features.
-This module dynamically establishes intra-class and inter-class neighbor learning, capturing potential mappings within and across viewpoints. \item Extensive experiments demonstrate that our framework, utilizing only a lightweight backbone, achieves state-of-the-art performance on three UVGL benchmark datasets, outperforming even certain supervised methods. \end{itemize}